brennanbrown/classic-spirits/_posts/example_posts/2019-10-31-markdown-syntax-preview.md

 ---
 layout: post
 title: "Markdown Syntax Preview"
-date: 2020-10-31
+date: 2019-09-31
 tags:
   - jekyll
   - markdown
+category: Markdown
 ---

 ![The Ultimate Guide to Markdown](http://blog.ghost.org/content/images/2015/03/markdown-guide-1.jpg)

-## Philosophy:
+## Philosophy

 Markdown is intended to be as easy-to-read and easy-to-write as is feasible.

 Readability, however, is emphasized above all else.
 A Markdown-formatted document should be publishable as-is, as plain text, without looking like it’s been marked up with tags or formatting instructions.
 While Markdown’s syntax has been influenced by several existing text-to-HTML filters — including Setext, atx, Textile, reStructuredText, Grutatext, and EtText — the single biggest source of inspiration for Markdown’s syntax is the format of plain text email.

 To this end, Markdown’s syntax is comprised entirely of punctuation characters, which punctuation characters have been carefully chosen so as to look like what they mean.
-E.g., asterisks around a word actually look like *emphasis*.
+E.g., asterisks around a word actually look like _emphasis_.
 Markdown lists look like, well, lists.
 Even blockquotes look like quoted passages of text, assuming you’ve ever used email.
 Inline HTML

 > Markdown’s syntax is intended for one purpose: to be used as a format for writing for the web.